eVanilla/Vesta/README.md

 ## Installation

-first of all you'll need to install ```ruby``` if you didn't installed it.. you can search it on google.
+first of all you'll need to install ```ruby``` if you haven't installed it.. you can search it on google.

 Clone the repo by:
 ```